 Finally, it’s worth mentioning that all the cars carried “Valeu, Ayrton!” sticker dedicated to the great man who (as we all know) obtained his first F1 victory in Estoril and who shares the same nationality with the vast majority of the drivers in the Porsche GT3 Cup Challenge Brasil.
 Apparently, this initiative was supported by Instituto Ayrton Senna (@instayrtonsenna).
 A nice touch.

-Watch el video by clicking there.
+Watch a video by clicking there.

-Check out this selection of images.
+Check out this selection of FREE images below.